Hardocs/habitat-hd/README.md

 - create /opt/oauth2-proxy vi Go
 - build the Go executable
 - copy oauth2-proxy from it into this folder chmod 755
+- sftp ubuntu to home dir (*todo* unify/reorder so this is first)
+- cp oauth2-proxy.service to /etc/systemd/system
+- sudo systemctl daemon-reload to use the service

 ## install CouchDB and Node
 - sudo apt install couchdb node